-- 7. Within 30 days following the faculty member's return to the University, unless special provisions are made, the faculty member must submit a written report to the Faculty Affairs Committee and the Dean.
-This final report must state the proposed activities and goals of the leave and contain a summary of he work completed towards the goals.
+7. Within thirty (30) days following the faculty member's return to the University, unless special provisions are made, the faculty member must submit a written report to the Faculty Affairs Committee and the Dean.
+This final report must state the proposed activities and goals of the leave and contain a summary of work completed towards the goals.
 It must also indicate how the new knowledge will be utilized to enhance the faculty member's performance within the University community.
-The report will be reviewed and forwarded, with evaluative comments, to the Vice President for Academic Affairs.
-The Vice President for Academic Affair's comments and those of the Faculty Affairs Committee and the Dean will be compiled and returned to the faculty member.
-A copy of the report will be kept in the faculty member's personnel file.
-The faculty member may submit a written response to the evaluative comments, which will then be added to the faculty member's personnel file.
-Should the faculty member subsequently file for another sabbatical leave, these evaluations will be consulted as part of the application process. - 8.
-The recommendations from past personnel actions; e.g., evaluation of annual review, reappointment, promotion, and tenure will also be considered as part of the application.
+The report will be reviewed and forwarded to the Vice President for Academic Affairs.
+A copy of the report will be kept in the faculty member's personnel file and may be consulted as part of the application process should the faculty member apply for a subsequent Sabbatical.